Sara-Davari/Mall-Customers-clustering/README.md

 # Mall-Customers-clustering
-An unsupervised learning project which uses clustering to put the customers of a mall into four groups based on their information.
+An unsupervised learning project which uses clustering (KMeans) to put the customers of a mall into five groups based on their information.

 Input: Gender, Age, Annual Income ($), Spending Score